What Wikipedia Can't Tell You About Healthcare in Mexico

 The horrifying rise in costs of healthcare in the U.S. was a key factor in my coming to Mexico.
 Since I still spend time in the U.S every year, I wanted to research the rather contrarian solution of full coverage in Mexico with provisions for emergency care while I am in the U.S, almost the opposite of what a snowbird would do.

-How much would full “catastrophic” coverage be in Mexico - insurance that would cover major illness and also cover me should I be trampled by an elk in Evergreen, Colorado or get caught in an avalanche in Copper Mountain’s back bowls (and they say Mexico is more dangerous than America)?
+How much would full “catastrophic” coverage for both countries cost? -That would be insurance that would cover major illnesses and also cover me whether I trampled by an elk in Evergreen, Colorado or walk in front of racing bus in Mexico.

 If you read up on what expats say about doctors, hospitals and treatments in Mexico, you will see the reviews are overwhelmingly positive.
 Patients summarize their positive reviews with comments on how much less it all costs, from 50% less to a fraction of the cost in the U.S. They are grateful for both the quality of care they’ve been given and the quality of life they can still afford to keep.